 Travel InformationDenver's airport (DIA) is a long way from Boulder.
 A taxi is guaranteed to cost in excess of $60 or $70 one-way, for example, and is not a reimburseable expense.
 There are two good alternatives to taxis to get from DIA to Boulder.
 The SuperShuttle and the RTD SkyRide.
 The SuperShuttle will take you door-to-door for around $25.
-The RTD SkyRide (specifically, the "AB") will take you to the main Boulder bus terminal (which is a nice one, BTW) where you catch the JUMP to the Millenium Harvest House.
+The RTD SkyRide (specifically, the "AB") will take you to the main Boulder bus terminal (which is a nice one, BTW) where you catch the JUMP, the 205, or the BOLT to the Golden Buff Lodge at 28th and Canyon.
+(The JUMP drops you off a block south of the Buff.)
 Make sure you ask the AB driver for a transfer when you get off and the whole one-way trip is yours for $10.
-The JUMP runs every 10 minutes the vast majority of the time.
+The 205 runs every 15 minutes the vast majority of the time.

 But, first things first ...

 Denver's airport -- DIA